prochoy/TouchDesigner-MouseControl/README.md

   - clicks the left mouse button, so it calls LeftDown() then LeftUp()

 - MC()
-  - clicks the middle mouse button
+  - clicks the middle mouse button, so it calls MiddleDown() then MiddleUp()

 - RC()
-  - clicks the right mouse button
+  - clicks the right mouse button, so it calls RightDown() then RightUp()

 ###Custom Parameters
 The custom parameters can also be used to set the mouse position and trigger the mouse button events.